lcroy/Virtual-Assistant-Max/README.md

 ```
 pip install flask
 ```
 Install Speech Recognition packages.
+The Max Client uses the Microsoft Cognitive Speech Service as voice interface.
-Since the arm64 architecture does not suppor azure-cognitiveservices-speech, you may choose the [SpeechRecognition](https://pypi.org/project/SpeechRecognition/) instead.
+If you are running the Max Client on arm64 architecture which does not suppor Microsoft azure-cognitiveservices-speech, you may choose the [SpeechRecognition](https://pypi.org/project/SpeechRecognition/) instead.
 ```
 pip install SpeechRecognition